MrDevvvvv/Factor-Xa-activity-model-publication-data/figure_4 and S2-S4/README.md

 ```
 ---

-## 12. Collect the "DELTA TOTAL" energy values from the MMPBSA.dat files and plot on GraphPadPrism.
+## 12. Plot the "DELTA TOTAL" energy values from the MMPBSA.dat files on GraphPadPrism.

 ---